thewildofficial/My-Website/content/about.md

 If there are two things I love the most about this world, it is people and machines.

 Computers are miraculous devices.
 I’ve found myself drawn to sub-fields like Cyber-security, Artificial Intelligence and Machine-Human interfaces.

-## Projects
-- **[Skill Tree](https://projectskilltree.com/)**: A mobile app and discord bot which aims to gamify self-improvement.
-I was involved in developing the [discord bot](https://discord.gg/RM7dmv5ubX), which is currently used by over 2800 users.

 # Contact Me
 You can reach out to me through